mhausenblas/go4ops/README.md

 - The Go tool chain (building, testing, dependency management)
 - Language features by example
 - Writing idiomatic Go
-- Go in and with containers (using Kubernetes)
+- Go with containers (using Kubernetes)
 - Tasks by example

 ## Slides